flowd-org/flowd/docs/sources-structure.md

 ## Discovery Process

-flowd discovers jobs using the following process:
+flwd discovers jobs using the following process:

 1. **Mount sources**: Each source is mounted at its `mountPath` under the tenant's scripts root
 2. **Walk directories**: Recursively walk the directory tree